-- 1. Category 1 institutions are extremely large, important and complex market participants, which require intensive and continuous supervision; - 2.
-Category 2 institutions are deemed very important and complex, and require close and continual supervision; - 3.
-Category 3 market participants are large and complex, to which a preventive supervision model is applied; and - 4.
+- a.
+Category 1 institutions are extremely large, important and complex market participants, which require intensive and continuous supervision; - b.
+Category 2 institutions are deemed very important and complex, and require close and continual supervision; - c.
+Category 3 market participants are large and complex, to which a preventive supervision model is applied; and - d.
 Category 4 and 5 institutions are small to medium-sized participants, for which event-driven and theme-based supervision is generally deemed sufficient.

-In response to the 2008 financial crisis, a more rigorous supervisory regime was put in place for G-SIBs (UBS AG as well as UBS Switzerland AG and, at the time, Credit Suisse AG as well as Credit Suisse (Switzerland) Ltd) and SIBs, as they raise systemic risks.
+In response to the 2008 financial crisis, a more rigorous supervisory regime was put in place for G-SIBs (UBS AG as well as UBS Switzerland AG and Credit Suisse AG as well as Credit Suisse (Switzerland) Ltd) and SIBs, as they raise systemic risks.
 Accordingly, FINMA does not rely exclusively on the reports of the banks' auditors but carries out its own investigations and maintains close contact with the two banking groups.

-The G-SIBs and SIBs regimes rely on an intensive and continuous supervision by FINMA, in accordance with a risk-based approach, including stress tests and specific capital adequacy and crisis resistance requirements (see Section IV.iii).
-G-SIBs and

-SIBs are notably required to establish detailed recovery and resolution plans and to implement specific corresponding organisational measures.
+FINMA supervises G-SIBs and SIBs in an intensive and continuous manner in accordance with a risk-based approach.
+For several years FINMA has carried out extensive stress tests at Credit Suisse and UBS to periodically and systemically assess their resilience against sharp deteriorations in economic conditions.
+Systemic banks are subject to a specific regime in terms of capital adequacy (see Section III.iii) and crisis resistance.
+In this context, they are required to establish detailed recovery and resolution plans, as well as to implement specific corresponding organisational measures.
 As an example, both Credit Suisse AG and UBS AG have set up a non-operating holding company as group parent (Credit Suisse Group AG and UBS Group AG), and they have transferred Swiss-based systemically important functions to separate subsidiaries (Credit Suisse (Switzerland) Ltd and UBS Switzerland AG).
-Within FINMA, a specific division, the Recovery and Resolution Division, is in charge of crisis restructuring and insolvency proceedings and monitors and coordinates these emergency and resolution planning efforts.
-In the aftermath of Credit Suisse's demise, FINMA will focus on addressing the identified deficiencies within its recovery and resolution framework.
-Consequently, FINMA is set to intensify its scrutiny of the practical implementation of recovery plans, especially under severe time constraints, and ensure resolution plans are robust enough to withstand rapid bank runs.
-Additionally, FINMA will mandate institution-specific crisis simulations, engaging the relevant national and international authorities.
-FINMA has also advocated for the inclusion of a public liquidity backstop provision in ordinary legislation, aimed at covering the liquidity needs that may arise during a restructuring process.
+Within FINMA, a specific division, the Recovery and Resolution Division, which is in charge of crisis restructuring and insolvency proceedings, monitors and coordinates these emergency and resolution planning efforts.

 In 2020, FINMA introduced a specific regime for small banks (supervisory categories 4 and 5).
 This regime aims at reducing the regulatory burden on small, particularly liquid and well-capitalised institutions.
-Banks eligible to participate in the small banks regime may benefit from a significantly less complex regulatory regime under the Capital Adequacy Ordinance (CAO) that allows them to, for example, waive the requirements with respect to the calculation of risk-weighted assets.
+Banks eligible to participate in the small banks regime may benefit from a significantly less complex regulatory regime under the Capital Adequacy Ordinance (CAO)

+that allows them to, for example, waive the requirements with respect to the calculation of risk-weighted assets.
 Likewise, the Liquidity Ordinance (LO) provides for a relaxation of the applicable liquidity coverage ratio (LCR) requirements for these institutions.